 How do I apply?

 Please contact South Oxfordshire District Council's food and safety team prior to applying for approval.

-Alternatively you can download and complete the Application for Approval of a Food Business Establishment (pdf) from the link on the right and return to the food and safety team - contact details are on the application form and also provided at the bottom of this page.
+Alternatively you can complete the Application for Approval of a Food Business Establishment (pdf) - see downloads section of this page - and return to the food and safety team (see contacts section of this page).

 A detailed food safety management system based on the HACCP principles must be submitted to ensure that the food business operator is controlling risks at identified critical control points.
 A scale plan of the establishment showing storage and processing areas must also be submitted which shows the layout of facilities and equipment.